Andrew Murray (trade unionist): Communism and other issues

-In his 2015 book The Empire and Ukraine, he described "the Putin regime" as "unquestionably capitalist, of a particularly corrupt and oligarchic sort".
-Nevertheless, in June 2018 Murray was banned from entering Ukraine for three years by the country's Security Service, which stated that he was "considered part of Putin’s global propagandist network, selling Russian lies, especially in relation to Crimea and the war in Ukraine’s east."

 In 2003, Murray warned the Communist Party's Executive Committee of what he claimed was a "clear desire of the USA to effect 'regime change'" in North Korea, stating that "Our Party has already made its basic position of solidarity with Peoples' Korea clear".
 In response to a letter published in The Daily Telegraph from Conservative MP and Defence Spokesman Julian Lewis, he replied that he had made no secret of his political beliefs.
-"People throw the word 'Stalinist' around and demean it by trivialising it.
-But in the case of Murray it is just", wrote Cohen in 2015.

 Murray is a vocal critic of Israel.
 He stated in a 2012 speech that "Palestine stands today undefeated and unbowed despite the bloody aggression by one of the greatest military powers on earth" and that "we have a message for the Israeli embassy, the Israeli government ... every time you kill a Palestinian child, you are digging your own graves".